luca-martial/fastai-projects/README.md

 ## Structure

-Here is a list of the projects contained in this repository, classified according to the deep learning domain they belong to.
+Here is a list of the projects contained in this repository, classified according to the domain they belong to.

 **Vision:**